Omeda raises $2.2M to relaunch Epic’s dead Paragon as Predecessor

 Omeda Studios has raised $2.2 million to create a cross-platform third-person multiplayer online battle arena (MOBA) game called Predecessor.
 The game is based on the assets of Epic Games’ Paragon MOBA title.

-Paragon was Epic’s attempt to join the MOBA market that was paved by Riot Games’ League of Legends.
-But it never succeeded in pulling players from that game, and the enormous success of Epic’s Fortnite’s battle royale mode overshadowed Paragon and Epic canceled it in January 2018.
+Paragon was Epic’s attempt to join the MOBA market that Riot Games’ League of Legends help create.
+But it never succeeded in pulling players from that game, and the enormous success of Epic’s Fortnite’s battle royale mode overshadowed Paragon.
+Epic canceled it in January 2018.

 One of the people who was devastated by Paragon’s cancellation was streamer Robbie Singh, an influencer who had a following of 50,000 people who watched his streams about Paragon.
 After Epic shut the game, it decided to make the assets of Paragon available to other developers in July 2018.